czbiohub-sf/special_ops_crispr_tools/README.md

 Computational tools for identifying CRISPR targets and offtargets.

+This repository is used by the [DASHit](https://github.com/czbiohub-sf/dashit) tools.

 # Preparing an off-target index for the human genome

 First, download hg38.fa.gz, the human genome.